Download our complete presentation Portfolio Here

 Get timely updates about new content, special offers, and the latest news.

-The broad palettes of color, workability, and available shapes of metal stock yield a corresponding array of techniques and interpretations from the hands of various artists.
+When it comes to metal, the broad palettes of color, workability, and available shapes of metal stock yield a corresponding array of techniques and interpretations from the hands of various artists.

 As a sculptor, my art initially consisted primarily of modeled or carved, ‘in the round,’ works, with a relatively small percentage of wall art.